L

 lumbersexual (noun)

 A young urban man who cultivates an appearance and style of dress (typified by a beard and check/plaid shirt) suggestive of a rugged outdoor lifestyle.
-(OD)
+(NOA)

 lumpia (noun)